Klortho/dtd-diagram/README.md

 # To do

-* Make setup easier for "getting started" (above)
-    * Add a simple sample dtd to the examples, and make the defaults use that.

 * Add attributes
 * Work on the sample DTD to make sure it covers all cases
 * Auto-adjust column widths, based on the rightmost edge of any node in that column